strangefru1t/shadowchat/README.md

 1. `systemctl enable --now shadowchat xmr-rpc`
 1. `systemctl status shadowchat xmr-rpc`

 Check that both statuses are green.
-You will see "Connection to rpc wallet failed" until the monero wallet has fully synced.
+You will see `Connection to rpc wallet failed` until the monero wallet has fully synced.

 #### /etc/nginx/sites-enabled/default
     server {